-The details of the internal monitoring regimes vary from site to site depending upon the circumstances, radionuclides present and likelihood of exposure.
+Internal dosimetry regimes vary from site to site depending upon the circumstances, radionuclides present and the likelihood of exposure.
 This may range from large numbers of workers on periodic or continuous monitoring to there being no requirement for internal monitoring unless something unexpected occurs.

-Users of RPE shall be considered as part of an appropriate internal monitoring regimes.
+Appropriate internal dosimetry regimes shall be considered for users of RPE and be implemented should the risk support it.
 This monitoring is undertaken for the following purposes:

-- To assess individual internal doses as a result of chronic exposures. - To assess individual internal doses following an acute abnormal event (e.g. elevated airborne activity levels). - To provide reassurance to a workforce that internal doses are not being systematically missed. - To provide reassurance to an individual. - To confirm RPE and arrangements are performing as expected.
+• To assess individual internal doses as a result of chronic exposures.

+- To assess individual internal doses following an acute abnormal event (e.g. elevated airborne activity levels). - To provide reassurance to a workforce that internal doses are not being systematically missed. - To provide reassurance to an individual. - To confirm RPE and arrangements are performing as expected.

-It is good practice for personnel likely to become regular users of RPE, to be subject to baseline internal dose assessment prior to undertaking work as a user of RPE.
+It is good practice for personnel likely to become regular users of RPE, to be subject to baseline internal dose assessment prior to undertaking work as a user of RPE and to have subsequent periodic follow-up assessment.